-- A. The Contractor is responsible for providing training for expandable batons and OC Spray.
-This training shall be in accordance with ICE NFTTU standards and shall include all tasks and actions contained in ICE lesson outlines.
-All training shall be conducted by certified OC and baton instructors.
-Any additional requirements established by state or local jurisdictions pertaining to the use or carriage of any lethal or less-than-lethal weapons (i.e. expandable or straight police baton, sprays or repellants, conducted energy weapons, stun weapons), equipment, or devices required in this Task Order shall also be completed by the contractor. - B. In certain cases, the Contractor's employees will receive special training that will be given by the tenant agency or by FPS.
+- A. The Contractor is responsible for providing any training required by state or local jurisdictions pertaining to the use or carriage of any lethal or less-than-lethal weapons, expandable baton & OC spray.
+OC & Baton instructors must be certified. - B. In certain cases, the Contractor's employees will receive special training that will be given by the tenant agency or by FPS.
 The number of training hours and the posts to which the special requirements apply will be provided when the requirement arises.
 The Contractor will be required to schedule the training, to compensate all security guards for off-duty training at their regular hourly rate/salary, and to ensure that all posts are manned while training is in progress.